Watch this Video of MICHAEL’S STORY

 "My experience at the Literacy Council has been really good because I found nice people that make me feel important.
 They took the time to explain things to me carefully, slowly and with respect.
 When I was in school, I could write and read some but I had problems when it was time to speak.
 I felt like I stood out from the rest of the class because everybody could speak better than me.
 That did not make me feel good.
 When I first came to the Literacy Council, I did not think the small group class was for me and that I wanted something else but I was wrong.
 The class is what I need.
 It is very important for me to learn English because.
 I am the kind of person who likes to talk all day but feel frustrated when I can’t express what I want.
 My goal is to put 100% into my class because I am going to own my own company."

-Make a secure, online donation or get information to donate by mail.
+Make a secure, online donation or get information about sending donation by mail.

 Give Us Your Used Toner/Ink Cartridges